cslab/csspin/docs/overview.rst

 regard, and do not silently modify the process environment, to make everything that is going on transparent to the user.

-.. todo:: Can we check that plugins behave well?

-   Instead of "plugins trying hard", it would be better if spin could check, what plugins do.

 Why YAML?
 ---------